tuffee88/d3d12ProxyEdrDx11_0/README.md

 # Hints
 1. The WSOD is just a symptom and apparently has different causes - only try this if you exhausted all other possible causes any your GPU is the likely culprit
-2. You'll need to disable EasyAnti-Cheat & Online-Play won't work, see instruction above
+2. You'll need to disable EasyAnti-Cheat & Online-Play won't work, see instructions above
 3. If you're having problems or are just interested how this works I suggest to use DebugView (https://docs.microsoft.com/en-us/sysinternals/downloads/debugview) and watch the eventlog while launching Elden Ring, you should see some debug messages from the proxy dll like this:

 [15016] D3D12CreateDevice - LoadLibrary Result: xxxx

 [15016] D3D12CreateDevice - Proxy function called !

 [15016] D3D12CreateDevice - Original function address queried

 [15016] D3D12CreateDevice - CallResult: xxx

 -> this is the return code of D3D12CreateDevice and can be used to check for error messages